-The Council has adopted the Local Government and Social Care Ombudsman's guidance in relation to unreasonable and unreasonably persistent complaints
+The Council has adopted the Local Government and Social Care Ombudsman's guidance in relation to unreasonable and unreasonably persistent complaints.
+To visit the website and read the guidance please click on the link.

 Visit the Ombudsman's website

 Definition